arecker/cookbook/recipes/krang-bread.md

 ## Procedure

-1. Combine all ingredients in a large, wide, flat bottomed container.
+1. Combine water and starter in a large container.
+Use your hands to break up the starter until it dissolves completely in the water.

-   Use your hands to incorporate until all the flour is mixed and it comes together in a shaggy dough, but don't knead.
+2. Add the flour.
+Mix with your hands until all the flour is wet.

-2. Cover the container and leave to rest for 45 minutes.
+   Cover and set aside to rest for 30-45 minutes.

-3. Remove the lid and fold the dough.
-With wet hands, stretch the dough as far as it will go without breaking, pulling it over the top and to the other side.
-Go top to bottom, bottom to top, left to right, right to left, then flip the dough over like a pillow.
-   Flatten at the bottom of the container, then cover to rest for another 30 minutes.
-If the dough is still too loose to be handled, just do your best to stretch it out wherever possible.
+3. Remove the lid and add the salt.
+Fold the dough.
+There are plenty of videos on how to fold dough, so watch a few and pick your favorite, they're all good.

 4. Fold the dough every 30 minutes for the next few hours.
-After about 4 hours, it will become soft, smooth, shiny, and it won't stick as much.
+After about 3-4 hours, it will become soft, smooth, shiny, and it won't stick as much.
 Remove from the bowl and fold into a log on a moist counter, and allow it to rest for 15 minutes.